-Your weather: Warm, humid flow brings another dose of thunderstorms, torrential rain
+Storm hits Auckland: Flights delayed by lightning, houses shake

-A series of fronts are set to blast the country with another round of thunderstorms and torrential rain.
+A series of cold fronts are set to blast the country today with another round of thunderstorms and torrential rain.

 MetService meteorologist Karl Loots said a band of heavy showers and thunderstorms was sitting offshore of the North Island's west coast early this morning and was about to move over land.